 Family Nurse Practitioner (FNP)

 Curriculum content includes pathophysiology and pharmacology, health assessment, biomedical ethics, health policy, and management of common primary care health concerns, providing the theoretical and practical foundations for nurses to expand their scope of practice.
-The FNP specialty courses consist of 3 didactic and 3 clinical courses.
+The FNP specialty courses consist of three didactic and three clinical courses.
 Each clinical course will consist of 180 clinical hours per semester.
-One semester is devoted to each of the following specialty areas: women’s health, pediatrics, and adult/gerontology.
-While this is an online program, there will be 2 on-campus learning days each semester while enrolled in these clinical specialty courses.
+One semester is devoted to each of the following specialty areas: women’s health, pediatrics and adult/gerontology.
+While this is an online program, there will be 2-3 in-person learning days each semester while enrolled in these clinical specialty courses.

 What Can I Do With This Degree?

 Completion of the track will allow students to take the certification exam to become a Family Nurse Practitioner (FNP).
-FNPs are registered nurses who serve as primary and specialty health care providers under a physician.
-Much like family medicine physicians, family nurse practitioners work with patients throughout their lives, diagnosing illness, conducting exams, and prescribing medications.
+FNPs are registered nurses who serve as primary and specialty health care providers.
+Much like family medicine physicians, family nurse practitioners work with patients throughout their lives, diagnosing illness, conducting exams and prescribing medications.
 These nurses can also serve as their patients’ sole health care provider and manage their own private practices.